 To Sign or Not to Sign

 Signing a non-disclosure agreement can be a double-edged sword.
 On the one hand, you demonstrate a willingness to commit and protect the disclosing party’s confidential information, establishing trust in the relationship.
 On the other hand, you bear a heavy burden and fiduciary duty of maintaining confidentiality.
-Ultimately, you should only sign an NDA after carefully reading the agreement and weighing the particular circumstance and potential risks.
+Ultimately, you should only sign an NDA after carefully reading the agreement and weighing the particular circumstances and potential risks.